Buzz Group Ltd Privacy Notice

 • To deter, prevent or detect the use of third-party software in peer-to-peer gambling

-• To deter, prevent, or detect any activities conducted in breach of the Buzz Bingo Terms and Conditions.
+• To deter, prevent, or detect any activities conducted in breach of the Buzz Terms and Conditions

 • Documenting information collected from job applicants as part of the application process, authentication and verification